drexelwireless/dragonradio/tools/README.md

 This will give you a URL to a local jupyter server that you must open with a browser of your choice.

 It is possible that `jupyter` does not find the correct python interpreter.
-If you are sure you installed everythign properly and you still can't import the `liquid` python module, try executing the following command:
+If you are sure you installed everything properly and you still can't import the `liquid` python module, try executing the following command:

 ```
 python3 -m ipykernel install --user